Find Trade Colleges

 • Read work orders to determine dimensions, cutting locations, and quantities to cut.

-When polled, Hand Cutters and Trimmers say the following skills are most frequently used in their jobs:
+Hand Cutters and Trimmers state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.